 - For toys, focus on bins instead of shelves or drawers.
 This allows your child to dump things out and play more easily.
 It also makes it a bit easier for the parent to take a bin to good will when it is time to make space.

 - Always plan ahead with your space.
 You may need a diaper changing station in the room for now, and that’s fine—but be mindful of what the space can be later on.
 Perhaps you can one day convert that part of the room into a desk area, or simply a table for crafts or for reading.

 Your child’s needs will change before you know it, and it’s important to be ready for each new transition without making too much work for yourself down the road.
+These kids room decor ideas will grow with your child.
 Do you want to design a room for your child that will transition from nursery to teen room?
 What are your favorite kids room decorating ideas?